Skip to content

 Fast Connection to Slots by Double-Clicking:

-Double-clicking on an item connects it to one of the two slots, depending on the keyboard shortcut used.
+Double-clicking on an item will connect it to one of the two slots, depending on the keyboard shortcut used.

-• Double-clicking with the Alt/Option key connects the item to the Main View
+• Double-clicking with the Alt/Option key will connect the item to the Main View

-• Double-clicking and pressing Ctrl/Cmd connects the item to the Secondary View
+• Double-clicking and pressing Ctrl/Cmd will connect the item to the Secondary View

-Some panels also offers a default action when a double-click is made without pressing any key:
+Some panels also offer a default action when double-clicking without pressing any key:

-• On an item in the Project Panel: connects the item to the Main View.
+• Double-clicking on an item in the Project Panel: will connect the item to the Main View.

-• On a Layer In the Timeline: if the layer source is a Compositon, we enter this Sub-Composition
+• Double-clicking on a layer in the Timeline: if the layer source is a compositon, it'll go into this Sub-composition

 Picture